Ferrous Sulphate Dried mesh

 Ferrous Sulphate Dried mesh is a finely ground, dried form of ferrous sulfate (iron(II) sulfate) with a particle size passing through a 150 mesh sieve.
 It appears as pale green to light green crystalline granules or powder.
 This iron salt is widely used as a nutritional supplement, industrial chemical, and water treatment agent due to its high iron content (typically around 32-33% Fe) and enhanced solubility compared to the hydrated forms.
 The dried form improves stability and shelf life by reducing moisture content, making it suitable for applications in agriculture, pharmaceuticals, food fortification, and environmental treatment processes.

-Categories: Animal Feed Additives, Coagulants and Flocculants, Fertilizers, Nutraceutical Ingredients (pharmaceutical), Nutrient Supplements
+Categories: Fertilizers, Animal Feed Additives, Coagulants and Flocculants, Nutraceutical Ingredients (pharmaceutical), Nutrient Supplements

 Tags: Agricultural Fertilizer, Dried Ferrous Sulfate, Ferrous Sulphate Dried, Iron Supplement, Mesh Grade Ferrous Sulphate, Pharmaceutical Raw Material, Water treatment chemical